zyedidia/eget/README.md

 GitHub limits API requests to 60 per hour for unauthenticated users.
-If you would like to perform more requests (up to 5,000 per hour), you can set up a personal access token and assign it to the environment variable `GITHUB_TOKEN` when running Eget.
+If you would like to perform more requests (up to 5,000 per hour), you can set up a personal access token and assign it to an environment variable named either `GITHUB_TOKEN` or `EGET_GITHUB_TOKEN` when running Eget.
+If both are set, `EGET_GITHUB_TOKEN` will take precedence.
 Eget will read this variable and send the token as authorization with requests to GitHub.

 ```
 Usage: